akhall279/sf-accrual-research/REPORT.md

 ## 5. Results / Evaluation

-When we plotted accruals spread, we obtained the following plot:
+When we plotted accruals spread, we obtained the following:

 <img src="images/AccrualsSpread.jpg" width="400" height="300">